Pretreatment Consultations for Head and Neck Cancer

 • Nutrition Services: Dietitians who will help you learn ways to cope with nutritional challenges, maintain your weight during treatment, and manage supplemental feedings if needed.

 • Dental Services: You will be asked to see a dentist prior to radiation.
 This may be a specialist or your regular dentist.
-Unfortunately, treatment can damage your teeth and mouth.
+Treatment can damage your teeth and mouth.
 Research has found that it is safer to remove any damaged or decaying teeth before treatment, so you may need to have teeth removed.
-Dental care will be important throughout treatment and for the rest of your life.
-Your dental provider will work with your oncology care team to provide recommended treatments to maintain dental health as much as possible.
+Dental care will be important during treatment and for the rest of your life.
+Your dental provider will work with your oncology care team to help you maintain dental health as much as possible.

-• Social Work: A social worker can help you find ways to manage the financial impact of treatment, manage employment concerns, and help you cope with the diagnosis and the stresses that come along with it.
+• Social Work: A social worker can help with the financial impact of treatment, manage employment concerns, and help you cope with your diagnosis and the stresses that come along with it.

 • Navigator: In many cancer centers, a navigator is available to provide education, be an advocate for you, and help you access services.

-Keeping a record of treatments, tests, and appointments can be a great help when seeing many providers, at follow-up visits, or in the event of a trip to the emergency room.
-The OncoPilot section has blank forms you can use to create the binder and articles that are helpful when navigating a new diagnosis.
+It can help to keep a record of treatments, tests, and appointments when seeing so many providers.
+Bring this information with you to follow-up visits or if you go to the emergency room.
+The OncoPilot section has blank forms you can use to create a binder and articles that can help you navigate a new diagnosis.